Nervyl/flowmodoro/README.md

 ## Getting Started

-1. Clone the repository to your local machine and build with npm or download the dist folder through releases.
+1. Navigate to the [GitHub releases](https://github.com/Nervyl/flowmodoro/releases/) section and find the latest version.

-2. Allow developer mode in your browser extension settings and use the "load unpacked" option.
+2. Follow the installation instructions included or download the source and build with npm.

 ### Key Features: